 My therapeutic approach is informed by psychoanalytic theory, which looks to past influences to understand identity, personality, and interpersonal functioning.
 My therapeutic stance is also influenced by analytic and humanistic psychology, and is based in a relational framework that promotes self-awareness and encourages increased mindfulness.
 While insight is an important component of the work, I also offer practical orientation to enhance coping and facilitate change.
 I have worked in the South Florida area since 2001, and offer psychotherapy and consultation services in English and Spanish.

-I earned my doctorate degree (Ph.D.) in Clinical Psychology from Michigan State University and completed internship and post-doctoral training at The Cambridge Hospital, Harvard Medical School.
-Areas of advanced training include. psychodynamic psychotherapy, Latina/o mental health, and Dialogue Therapy.
+I earned my doctorate (Ph.D.) in Clinical Psychology from Michigan State University, and completed internship and postdoctoral training at the The Cambridge Hospital, Harvard Medical School.
+Areas of specialization include psychodynamic psychotherapy, Latina/o mental heath, and Dialogue Therapy.

 I am member of the Florida Psychoanalytic Council, the Institute for Dialogue Therapy, the American Psychological Association, and the International Association for Relational Psychoanalysis and Psychotherapy.